What is stereoelectroencephalography (SEEG)?

 - Are a potential candidate for epilepsy surgery.

-What are the advantages of the SEEG test?
+What are the benefits of SEEG?

-- To implant the electrodes, the surgeon makes 10 to 20 small incisions in the scalp, with no blood loss.
+- SEEG is a minimally invasive approach for epilepsy localization.
+To implant the electrodes, the surgeon makes 10 to 20 (depending on the patient) small incisions in the scalp and skull, with minimal blood loss.

-SEEG can go deep into the brain.
+- SEEG reaches areas deep in the brain.

 - SEEG can be used to monitor both sides of the brain.